Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Introduction

-\textbf{Contribution}: Finally, in~\cref{sec:additional-theory}, we prove matching results for SGD on strongly star-convex functions~\citep{hinder2020near}, a class of structured non-convex functions.
-We also show the explicit dependence of our results on the mini-batch size.
-Finally, we prove upper-bounds for (non-strongly-) convex functions, showing that even when the smoothness constant is known, exponentially decreasing step-sizes converge to a neighbourhood of the solution.
-We give some justification as to why any polynomial/exponentially decreasing step-size sequence is unlikely to be noise-adaptive in this setting.
+\textbf{Additional contributions}: In~\cref{sec:qsc-ub}, we show matching results for SGD on strongly star-convex functions~\citep{hinder2020near}, a class of structured non-convex functions.
+Finally, we prove upper-bounds for non-strongly-convex functions (\cref{sec:convex-ub}) and show that even when the smoothness constant is known, exponentially decreasing step-sizes converge to a neighbourhood of the solution.
+We give some justification as to why polynomial or exponentially decreasing step-sizes are unlikely to be noise-adaptive in this setting.